-- 1. Workforce Development Create and maintain a highly trained workforce that supports mining and geology needs across the spectrum, from exploration through permitting and production.
+- 2. Expand Outreach Efforts Increase communications and education with the public on modern mining practices and implement long-term engagement with communities around active and potential deposits.
+(Objective 2) - a.
+Increase public education on modern mining practices and how minerals are used today. - b.
+Educate mining operators on the benefits of engagement beyond the permitting phase. - c.
+Increase tours to active mines. - 3.
+Prioritize Workforce Development Create and maintain a highly trained workforce that supports mining and geology needs across the spectrum, from exploration through permitting and production.
 (Objectives 1, 2) - a.
 Create natural resources curriculum in public schools and universities. - b.
 Support and expand mining and geology related degree programs in Alaska, including expanding the UAF Mining and Geologic Engineering program. - c.
 Expand vocational training programs that address workforce needs, such as millwright education and internships, through public private partnerships. - d.
 Expand the availability of commercial driver's license training and licensing. - e.
-Increase awareness of career opportunities and job skill requirements in the mining industry, including opportunities for professional growth and advancement. - 2.
-Increase Production Support responsible exploration, permitting, remediation, and restoration for potential new mines in Interior Alaska.
+Increase awareness of career opportunities and job skill requirements in the mining industry, including opportunities for professional growth and advancement. - 4.
+Increase Production and Value-Added Processing Support responsible exploration, permitting, remediation, and restoration for potential new mines in Interior Alaska.
 (Objective 1) - a.
-Support exploration and permitting phases for large projects in Interior Alaska. 🔦 - b.
-Address potential transportation concerns associated with the Tetlin (Manh Choh) Project. - c.
+Engage in exploration and permitting phases for large projects in Interior Alaska. - b.
+Address potential transportation concerns associated with the Tetlin (Manh Choh) Project and other similar projects. - c.
 Encourage robust public outreach and opportunities for public input during permitting phases. - d.
-Perform cost/benefit analysis for expansion of transportation network to access sites in the exploration phase.
+Explore and develop innovative methods to assist in reclamation and rehabilitation of former mining sites.